porsche-design-system/porsche-design-system/packages/components/src/components/pin-code/pin-code.examples.md

 ## Length

 By default, the `p-pin-code` component renders four input fields.
-For longer security codes you can choose to set the prop `length` to `6`.
+For other security codes you can choose to set the `length` prop between `1` and `6`.

 <Playground :markup="lengthMarkup" :config="config">
   <SelectOptions v-model="length" :values="lengths"></SelectOptions>